Jack Brodrick: Rugby League switch, Manukau

 He played again against Marist Old Boys the following weekend on 22 August in a 24–7 win, and then a week a later in their 26–6 win over Newton Rangers.
-The win sealed the championship for Manukau, the first in their history and a remarkable effort for a club which was back in the first grade for the first time in over a decade.
+That win sealed the championship for Manukau, as it was the first in their history, and a notable effort for a club which was back in the first grade for the first time, in over a decade.
 The Herald wrote that “a few weeks ago there were ten offers from new players to turn out for them.
 And out of the ten only one was considered.
 That was Broderick, who was one of the outstanding forwards in the last Maori team that went to Australia”.

 He was part of a “great quartet” in the forwards which included Frank Pickrang, Len Kawe, and Steve Watene, with “Brodrick and Watene conspicuous for good football”.
-On 5 September he “caught the eye” in a 10–8 win over Ponsonby United in the first round of the Roope Rooster knockout competition.
-The New Zealand Herald wrote afterwards that he was “splendid” along with Pickrang, and was “prominent in several dashing runs and he proved hard to stop.
-He is one of the fastest forwards in the game, and promises to develop into a champion league player”.
+On 5 September, he “caught the eye” in a 10–8 win over Ponsonby United in the first round of Roope Rooster knockout competition.
+The New Zealand Herald wrote afterwards that he was “splendid” along with Pickrang.
+He is one of the fastest forwards in the game.
 He played again in an 18–8 win over Papakura on 19 September at Prince Edward Park in Papakura.
-And then two weeks later in the final he scored his first try in a Manukau jersey when they beat City Rovers 23–10. he “made a fine run before being tackled”, and “was perhaps the best forward.
+Two weeks later in the final he scored his first try in a Manukau jersey when they beat City Rovers 23–10.
+He “made a fine run before being tackled”, and “was perhaps the best forward.
 Many times his speed and splendid handling paved the way for tries”.
-With the Auckland Star saying he and Angus Gault were “two fine forwards” for Manukau.
-He showed “good handling and strong straight running”, and his “pace proved a thorn in the side of the opposition.
-On one occasion Brodrick ran almost the length of the ground with the ball in one hand”.
+The Auckland Star saying he and Angus Gault were “two fine forwards” for Manukau.
 In his final match of the season he played in the Stormont Shield (champion of champions) match against Richmond Rovers on 3 October at Carlaw Park.
 Richmond contained several New Zealand internationals in their thirteen.
-Manukau were well beaten by 30 points to 9.
-Brodrick was one the forwards who “never slackened their effort” along with Angus Gault, John Rutherford and Frank Pickrang.
-He was involved in their only try to Walter Brimble after Brodrick made “a great dash for 60 yards, and tackled Tetley near Richmond’s goal.
-Gault snapped up the ball and Brimble was over in a flash”.
+Manukau were beaten by 30 points to 9.
+Brodrick was one the forwards who never slackened their effort along with Angus Gault, John Rutherford and Frank Pickrang.
+He was involved in their only try to Walter Brimble after Brodrick made a great dash for 60 yards, and tackled Tetley near Richmond’s goal.
+Gault snapped up the ball and Brimble was over in a flash.